There are a lot of impressively large plant genera out there, but Schefflera (shef-LER-uh) makes for some stiff competition for most impressive.

 Inspect

-These should be dealt with prior to harvesting seeds or clippings when possible, and any branches or leaves you plant to use must be healthy or the new plant may not survive.
+These should be dealt with before harvesting seeds or clippings when possible, and any branches or leaves you plan to use must be healthy, or the new plant may not survive.

 Soil and Water

-With all of these methods, you will want to make sure you use room temperature distilled water or natural rainwater, as tap water may reduce your chances of success.
+With all these methods, you will want to use room-temperature distilled water or natural rainwater, as tap water may reduce your chances of success.

-For all methods, you will want to make sure any potting soil used is rich, loamy, and well-draining; with a slightly acidic pH.
+For all methods, you will want to ensure any potting soil used is rich, loamy, and well-draining, with a slightly acidic pH.

-Adding some organic compost and perlite or lava stone to an orchid mix can make for a great starter soil.
+Adding organic compost, perlite, or lava stone to an orchid mix can make for a great starter soil.

 A Good Spot